Table of Contents[Hide][Show]

 And chances are it won’t take much!

-Minimalism… Can It Go with Christmas?
+Minimalism … Can It Go with Christmas?

 Merriam Webster defines “minimalism” as “a style or technique that is characterized by extreme spareness and simplicity.”
-This buzzword has enjoyed a lot of popularity in recent years, especially since the bestselling book The Life-changing Magic of Tidying Up came around.
+This buzzword has enjoyed a lot of popularity in recent years, especially since the bestselling book The Life-Changing Magic of Tidying Up came around.

 I can buy simplicity, but “spareness”?
 Does this really go along with our idea of Christmas?

 I have to believe there’s a way to be mindful and peaceful about Christmas without going to extremes.
 Maybe it’s more about a shift of mindset than going bare bones.
-About asking yourself–and your family–what is really important and crossing the rest off the list.
+About asking yourself — and your family — what is really important and crossing the rest off the list.

 Our family tries to give only one material present per person.
 That may seem extreme to some.
 But over the years we’ve realized that experiences mean more to us (and our kids) than material presents, and we’ve moved toward a kind of Christmas that emphasizes quality over quantity.

-Finding Your Christmas Sweet Spot
+Simplify Christmas by Finding Your Sweet Spot

-Evaluate Your Favorite Christmas Memories
+Evaluate Your Favorite Christmas Traditions

 Think back on Christmases past.
 What are your most cherished memories?
 What should Christmas really be about?
 These could be from when you were a child or from times with your own children.